digitalrebar/digitalrebar/README.md

 [Digital Rebar documentation](https://github.com/digitalrebar/doc) and the [install page](https://github.com/digitalrebar/doc/deployment/install.rst).

+Note: Please try --help on scripts for additional options!

 ## This Just Might Work Quick Start Helps

 Here are some stuffs that just might work for a quick start on Mac OSX or Linux.